datalust/seq-tickets/.github/ISSUE_TEMPLATE/seq-general-questions-and-help.md

  - Seq Version [e.g. 5.1.xxxx, or 2020.1.xxxx]
  - Using Docker?
 Yes / No

-You can also see if your question has been answered on https://docs.datalust.co/discuss
+You can also see if your question has been answered on https://docs.datalust.co/discuss or https://stackoverflow.com/questions/tagged/seq-logging.